Corisande de Gramont: Marriage

 On 28 July 1806, Corisande married Charles Bennet, 5th Earl of Tankerville and was titled Countess consort of Tankerville.
 The marriage took place at the Devonshire House.
-They had two children; Charles Bennet, 5th Earl of Tankerville, (1776–1859), and Lady Corisande Emma Bennet (1807–1876).
+They had two children; Charles Bennet, 6th Earl of Tankerville, (1810–1899), and Lady Corisande Emma Bennet (1807–1876).

 Death

-Following the death of her husband on 25 June 1859 Corisande was given the title of Dowager Countess of Tankerville.
+Following the death of her husband on 25 June 1859, Corisande was given the title of Dowager Countess of Tankerville.
 Corisande died in London on 23 January 1865.
 Corisande outlived her sister, Aglaé de Gramont by 23 years and her younger brother, Héraclius de Gramont, 9th Duke of Gramont by a decade, despite being the eldest of the three.
-She was buried in the Trinity Centre, St Philip and St Jacob, Bristol in the area formerly known as the Holy Trinity Church.
+She was buried in St Mary's Catholic Cemetery in Kensal Green.